Last Updated on January 28, 2024 by Carrie Stephens

-Some parrots can be fussy about drinking water, which leads to a risk of dehydration.
+Some parrots are fussy about drinking water, increasing the risk of dehydration.

-Dehydration is among the leading risk factors for seizures.
+Dehydration is a leading risk factor for seizures.
 Veterinary Clinics: Exotic Animal Practice also warns that dehydration can lead to renal failure in birds.

-Always ensure that your parrot regularly visits a water bowl and bottle, especially in the summer.
-If your parrot needs encouragement to drink, apply a sweet taste to the water.
+Always ensure the parrot regularly visits a water bowl and bottle, especially in the summer.
+If a parrot needs encouragement to drink, add a sweet taste to the water, like natural fruit juice.

-Many parrots’ health concerns, including seizures, can be traced back to nutritional deficiency.
-Many owners feed nuts and seeds almost exclusively, leading to insufficient vitamins.
+Many avian health concerns, including seizures, can be traced back to nutritional deficiency.
+Sometimes, owners feed nuts and seeds almost exclusively, leading to vitamin deficiencies.

-The main concern that impacts captive parrots is hypocalcemia, a calcium deficiency.
-If your parrot lacks calcium, or vitamin D used to process and absorb calcium in the bloodstream, seizures can follow.
+The main concern is hypocalcemia, a calcium deficiency.
+Seizures can follow if the parrot lacks calcium or the vitamin D3 from sunlight to absorb calcium into the bloodstream.

-Low blood sugar can also lead to seizures in parrots, so check for any symptoms of diabetes.
-Your bird also needs an appropriate balance of vitamin A – too much or too little can impact parrots’ health.
+Low blood sugar can cause seizures in parrots, so check for symptoms of diabetes.
+Birds also need enough vitamin A because too much or too little adversely impacts their health.

 - Liver disease.